Christine Darby // Published: June 2021 // Updated: August 2025

 • March 2020: Jo Carkner (production designer)

 • July 2020: Steven Yavanian (landscape architect).
-This request played a key role in our decision to document the similarities among affected sites.
-This site was an operating small business with a Google Business Profile.
+This site was an established small business with a Google Business Profile.

 • June 2021: Jesse Heath (filmmaker).
 The site owner reported the site was dropped from Google SERPs in July 2020 and remained missing for a year until we worked together.
 This intentionally unstructured site demonstrates that factors like word count or traditional UX and SEO design principles aren’t the issue.